Denial and deception: Mearsheimer

 According to political scientist John J. Mearsheimer (Why Leaders Lie), during peaceful times, inter-state deceptions have little traction as the level of trust between states is usually already very low and therefore being caught in a lie would be ruinous.
-On the other hand, leaders in democracies move up the ranks largely by employing political deception and thus are not only familiar with deceiving the public for personal gain but also have considerable political capital and public trust following their election.
-With this comparatively high level of trust, democratic leaders are the most likely to successfully target the public with deceptions, particularly with fearmongering.
-Following this successful deception, the two democratic leaders were effective in launching the Iraq War with little opposition.
+According to Mearsheimer, freely elected officials are often more likely to use such strategies than authoritarian dictators, who tend to rely more on intimidation and threats.
+Freely elected leaders who move up the ranks by employing political deception are not only familiar with deceiving the public for personal gain but also have considerable political capital and public trust following their election.
+With this comparatively high level of trust, political leaders are the most likely to successfully target the public with deceptions, particularly with fearmongering.
+According to Mearsheimer, in the weeks leading up to the Iraq War, "the [George W.] Bush administration engaged in a deception campaign to inflate the threat posed by Saddam.”
+Following this successful deception, the administration was able to launch the Iraq War with little opposition.

 Shulsky

 According to Abram Shulsky, democracies, like the United States, had difficulty employing denial and deception campaigns.
 This is largely due to the open media of most such societies which frequently expose any major operations undertaken militarily or diplomatically.
 Also, legal restrictions tend to hamper governments and particularly intelligence services in democratic societies.
 The exception to these restrictions occurs in wartime, when some measure of martial law is imposed and legal impediments are relaxed.
 Authoritarian systems of government, however, frequently employ denial and deception campaigns both domestically and abroad to manipulate domestic opposition and foreign governments.
 These operations are unhampered by legal restrictions or an open media.
 Non-state actors, such as terrorist organizations, frequently use denial and deception to influence governments and the public opinion of target societies.
 Other authors illustrate the D&D topic with Operation Fortitude and consider it one of the most successful such examples in history.
 According to Donald C.F.
-Daniel, democratic societies have more qualms with deception than they have with denial (in the technical sense used in this article); Daniel contrasts the little public controversy that surrounded the secretive way in which Nixon's rapprochement with China was negotiated (as example of secrecy/denial that did not cause a public outrage) with the uproar caused by the 2001 announcement of the Office of Strategic Influence (an institution that had among its stated goals the planting of false stories in the foreign press).
+Daniel, democratic societies have more qualms with deception than they have with denial (in the technical sense used in this article); Daniel contrasts the little public controversy that surrounded the secretive way in which Nixon's rapprochement with China was negotiated (as example of secrecy/denial that did not cause a public outrage) with the uproar caused by the 2001 announcement of the creation of the Office of Strategic Influence (an institution that had among its stated goals the planting of false stories in the foreign press).